CKATEPTb-minecraft/AbilitySlots/README.md

 )
 public class ExampleAbility extends Ability {
     // All information about the ability will be placed in the configuration file!
-    // If you want to expand the configuration options, use a static variable with the @Configurable annotation
+    // If you want to expand the configuration options, use a variable with the @Configurable annotation
     @Configurable(
             name = "(optional) You can change the section name inside the configuration file", comment = "(optional) You can also leave comments" )
-    private static long cooldown = 6000; // The initial value is the default value
+    private long cooldown = 6000; // The initial value is the default value
     @Configurable
-    private static long energyCost = 10;
+    private long energyCost = 10;

     // Be sure to declare an empty constructor